rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ## Features in use by Mirrored Classic Queues that Simply need to be removed from Source Code or moved to a Policy

 The following features don't complete any function when quorum queues are used.
-The best way to handle them is to completed remove them from the source code, or move them to a policy instead.
+The best way to handle these features is to remove them from the source code, or move them to a policy.

 ### Lazy Queues